databricks/spark-avro/README.md

 - **Automatic schema conversion:** It supports most conversions between Spark SQL and Avro records, making Avro a first-class citizen in Spark.
-- **Partitioning:** This library allows developers to easily read and write partitioned data witout any extra configuration.
+- **Partitioning:** This library allows developers to easily read and write partitioned data Without any extra configuration.
 Just pass the columns you want to partition on, just like you would for Parquet.
 - **Compression:**  You can specify the type of compression to use when writing Avro out to disk.
 The supported types are `uncompressed`, `snappy`, and `deflate`.
 You can also specify the deflate level.
 - **Specifying record names:** You can specify the record name and namespace to use by passing a map of parameters with `recordName` and `recordNamespace`.